whitelightning450/SWEML/README.md

 Training data for the model was obtained through the drivendata.org online Development Stage data download portal: https://www.drivendata.org/competitions/86/competition-reclamation-snow-water-dev/data/

-Ground measurements for training were obtained from the provided SNOTEL and CDEC measurement file: ground_measure_features.csv
+Ground measurements for training were obtained from the provided SNOTEL and CDEC measurement file: ground_measure_features_template.csv

 Latitude, Longitude, and Elevation for all measurement locations were obtained from the metadata file: ground_measures_metadata.csv